reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 There are common user interface elements present on all the different URLs of a web application.
 It would be cumbersome to have to add these to each :class:`~reahl.web.fw.View` repeatedly.
-For this reason, each web application has a single :class:`~reahl.web.fw.Widget` acting as its *main window*.
-A main window contains the elements that are present on all URLs of the web application.
+For this reason, each web application has a single :class:`~reahl.web.fw.Widget` acting as its *page*.
+A page contains the elements that are present on all URLs of the web application.

-Whether the user is visiting the '/some' URL or the '/other' URL, the user is always presented with the very same main window, even though some of its contents get plugged in on the fly and will differ depending on the URL (thus :class:`~reahl.web.fw.View`) visited.
+Whether the user is visiting the '/some' URL or the '/other' URL, the user is always presented with the very same page, even though some of its contents get plugged in on the fly and will differ depending on the URL (thus :class:`~reahl.web.fw.View`) visited.

-Think of  :class:`~reahl.web.fw.View`\ s  as being different  :class:`~reahl.web.fw.View`\ s  *of the same main window*.
-The main window contains some elements, but it also contains blank areas that are filled in (differently) by different  :class:`~reahl.web.fw.View`\ s .
+Think of  :class:`~reahl.web.fw.View`\ s  as being different  :class:`~reahl.web.fw.View`\ s  *of the same page*.
+The page contains some elements, but it also contains blank areas that are filled in (differently) by different  :class:`~reahl.web.fw.View`\ s .

 .. figure:: views.png
    :align: center
    :width: 90%

-   A main window with two different views.
+   A page with two different views.

 A :class:`~reahl.web.ui.Slot` is a special :class:`~reahl.web.fw.Widget` that represents such a blank area.
-A useful main window should thus contain one or more :class:`~reahl.web.ui.Slot`\ s that can be filled in by individual  :class:`~reahl.web.fw.View`\ s .
+A useful page should thus contain one or more :class:`~reahl.web.ui.Slot`\ s that can be filled in by individual  :class:`~reahl.web.fw.View`\ s .

-A :class:`~reahl.web.fw.View` defines what the contents of the main window should be for a particular URL by stating which :class:`~reahl.web.fw.Widget` should go into which :class:`~reahl.web.ui.Slot` of the main window for that URL.
+A :class:`~reahl.web.fw.View` defines what the contents of the page should be for a particular URL by stating which :class:`~reahl.web.fw.Widget` should go into which :class:`~reahl.web.ui.Slot` of the page for that URL.

 The example in the :doc:`gettingstarted` shows how a simple web application is created as a single :class:`~reahl.web.fw.UserInterface`.
 The `web.site_root` configuration setting